Deep-Sea-888/Operation-Agreement/Exhibit C - V2(b).md

 If the community decides to approve the Tangle Community Treasury for another year of operation, the members of the Treasury committee can then begin daily activities.
 Even if we now think that we have designed a comprehensive and very well-working set of rules under which the committee members can carry out operating the Tangle Community Treasury operations and manage the Tangle DAO LLC, the committee members may conclude that specific points described in this framework need revising to function better and more effectively.

-The committee members will be the only ones who can correctly identify the need for such changes.
-Therefore, we would limit the group of Persons that can propose changes to the specifications described in the document to the elected Committee members of their respective communities.

 Committee members can only propose revisions to framework parts specific to their community (e.g., IOTA or Shimmer Committee).
 Both committees must be decided through governance votes in the respective network for any proposed revisions that affect both communities.

 ### 12.2 Revision by Communities